scylladb/scylladb/docs/protocols.md

 # Redis client protocol

 Scylla also has partial and experimental support for the Redis API.
-Again, because this support is experimental, it is not turned on by default, and must be turned on manually by setting the `redis_port` and/or `redis_ssl_port` configuration option.
+Because this support is experimental, it is not turned on by default, and must be turned on manually by setting the `redis_port` and/or `redis_ssl_port` configuration option.